exercism/jq/concepts/recursion/introduction.md

 10 | fibonacci          # => 55
 ```

-Counting the number of occurrences of some given value `x` in a list has two recursive cases:
+Counting the number of occurrences of some given value `x` in a list has two recursive cases.

 ```jq
 def count_occurrences(x):